The Group

 Ben graduated with an MChem from the University of Durham.
 His master's project focused on enantioselective homogeneous gold(I) catalysis.

 A growing interest in chemistry research during his master's year, particularly in organometallic catalysis, motivated him to pursue a PhD in chemistry at the University of Bath.
-Currently, he is studying organometallic C-H and CO2 activation and pentalenide complexes.
+Currently, he is studying organometallic C-H and CO2 activation with novel pincer complexes.

 When not in the lab, he's typically either on a long walk, in the gym, or asleep.